fedeAstapencob/ml-x-men/README.md

 ### Database script

-If you don't want to use docker, you can find the sql with the data struct in the `./dockerized/db/dump.sql`
+If you don't want to use docker, you can find the sql with the data struct in the `./dockerized/db/dump.sql` Please, update the  `config/config.yaml` with your database data

 ## Application